xxmjskxx/vscode-markdown-checkboxes/README.md

 - `mjsk-markdown-checkboxes.persistPreviewChanges` (default: `false`)
 	- When enabled, clicking a checkbox in the preview updates the source markdown file.
-	- Note: This requires the VS Code setting `markdown.preview.allowCommandLinks` to be enabled, since the preview click uses a `command:` link.
+	- Note: VS Code may prompt to open the `vscode://` link the first time.

 - `mjsk-markdown-checkboxes.persistPreviewToggleCycle` (default: `[]`)
 	- Optional ordered list of states to cycle through on click when persistence is enabled.